spectrocloud/librarium/docs/docs-content/clusters/cluster-management/maintenance-mode.md

 tags: ["clusters", "cluster management"]
 ---

-Similar to `kubectl` commands `cordon` and `drain`, maintenance mode allows you to temporarily disable scheduling for a running control plane node or worker node and migrate running workloads to other healthy nodes within the cluster without service disruptions.
+Similar to `kubectl` commands `cordon` and `drain`, maintenance mode allows you to temporarily disable scheduling for a running control plane node or worker node.
+When a node is placed in maintenance mode, running workloads are migrated automatically to other healthy nodes in the cluster without services being distrupted.
 Using maintenance mode facilitates performing necessary maintenance tasks, addressing node issues, and optimizing workload distribution while maintaining the desired level of performance and availability.

 ## Prerequistes